The Titan Missile Museum

 ICBM Program

 The Titan missile is part of the Intercontinental Ballistic Missile Program.
-The tactic was developed from the creation of the German V2 rocket program during World War II.
+The tactic was developed after the German V2 rocket program was created during World War II.
 The V2 rocket went to the edge of space and could travel 200 miles.
 The definition of an intercontinental ballistic missile (ICBM) is a rocket that can go more than 3400 hundred miles from one continent to another.

 The Soviet Union fielded the first ICBM in 1953.
-This missile was the R-7 Semyorka and was designed to carry the Soviet hydrogen bomb.
-This rocket proved that it was powerful enough to achieve earth orbit and most famously, the R-7 rocket carried the Sputnik satellite into space.
+This missile was the R-7 Semyorka, designed to carry the Soviet hydrogen bomb.
+This rocket proved powerful enough to achieve earth orbit, and most famously, it carried the Sputnik satellite into space.

 Photograph of a test launch of a Titan Missile from the silo.